 About these scientific visualizations

 Several mural artworks were commissionned by the Human Brain Project and were revealed at Bundestag German parliament, Paul-Löbe-Haus, Berlin on the 27th of November until December 19th, 2019.
 After that, the exhibition will move to the state parliament of Northrhine-Westfalia in Düsseldorf from January 21st to 31st.

-For the production of the murals, I deployed my custom modification of Blender 2.81 for large-scale graph visualization with Docker onto a Cray supercomputer at CSCS Lugano, I automatically distributed the computing of these artworks in smaller chunks and I composited the result afterwards.
+For the production of the murals, I engineered software solutions with Python and C++ on top of Blender with my custom modification for large-scale graph visualization.
+This was deployed with Docker onto a Cray supercomputer at CSCS Lugano.

 Special thanks to